 Here are the types of people she says you'll find in your office who have disruptive underpinnings and how to deal with them.
 Who knows, maybe you'll recognize yourself in here, too.

 "This one is pretty much self explanatory," Foster says.
 It's also the most common type of disrupter you'll find in the workplace, according to her research.
 Perhaps you know the type: egocentric, self-centered.
 "A peacock kind of person," Foster explains.
 "It's all about them.
 My way or the highway.
 Takes credit for other people's work.
 The center of everything.
 Fills the room with ego."

-The Narcissus is entitled, condescending, attention seeking, and (duh) very arrogant.
-This person also happens to be, according to Foster, one of the most difficult character types to deal with in an office, where he or she tends to inculcate a deeply politicized atmosphere.
+The Narcissus is entitled, condescending, and attention seeking, and (duh) very arrogant.
+They also happen to be, according to Foster, one of the most difficult character types to deal with in an office, where they tend to inculcate a deeply politicized atmosphere.
 "The environment feels competitive instead of supportive," says Foster.
 "When dealing with a Narcissus, appealing to the person's egocentricity can be effective.
 The occasional recognition of the person's achievements, strengths, or values may go a long way in avoiding anger or demeaning comments."

 The Venus Flytrap